nponiros/presentation_builder/README.md

 * readFile: `function(path: string): string` reads the contents of the file synchronously and returns the contents as string
 * options: `OptionsObject?` the only used options are `layoutAttributes` and `sectionSplitter`

-Returns a new Map with file names without extension as keys and an object with the contents of the file.
+Returns a new Map with file names without extension as keys and an object with the contents of the file and its file name.

 ```js
 function readFile(filePath) {